-OPEB Plan Trust (the Trust) investments of \$22,648,586 are invested in the Carroll County Master Retiree Benefit Trust, which consists of money market and mutual funds.
+OPEB Plan Trust (the Trust) investments of \$25,788,372 are invested in the Carroll County Master Retiree Benefit Trust, which consists of money market and mutual funds.
 The Trust investments are reported at fair value.
-The Trust categorizes its fair value measurements within the fair value hierarchy established by generally accepted accounting principles, as follows:
+The Trust categorizes its fair value measurements within the fair value hierarchy established by accounting principles generally accepted in the United States of America, as follows: